vinculum3141-ship-it/assigment-djehuty/docs/meta/STAKEHOLDER_COMMUNICATION_EMAIL.md

 ### Scenario 1: "Follow the assignment - assume institution stats are complete."
 **Response:**
 > "Understood - thank you for clarifying.
-I'll proceed with Baseline A (Assignment Specification), designing faculty-level statistics assuming complete institution foundation.
-The design will focus exclusively on faculty-specific components per the assignment specification.
-This approach demonstrates specification compliance and focused design capability."
+I'll prepare the presentation following Baseline A, designing faculty-level statistics assuming complete institution foundation.
+The presentation will focus exclusively on faculty-specific components per the assignment specification."

-### Scenario 2: "Address the gaps - design both institution completion and faculty."
+### Scenario 2: "Address the gaps - present both institution completion and faculty."
 **Response:**
 > "Thank you for the guidance.
-I'll proceed with Baseline B (Reality Foundation), designing comprehensive institution statistics completion plus faculty additions.
-This broader scope will demonstrate gap analysis capability and comprehensive system design thinking.
-The design will address the discovered technical debt while adding faculty functionality."
+I'll prepare the presentation following Baseline B, covering comprehensive institution statistics completion plus faculty additions.
+This broader scope will include both institution and faculty solutions within the 15-minute format."

-### Scenario 3: "Leverage what exists - design faculty extending the institution pattern."
+### Scenario 3: "Leverage what exists - present faculty extending the institution pattern."
 **Response:**
-> "Perfect - this aligns with my architectural assessment.
-I'll proceed with Baseline C (Intent Recognition), designing faculty statistics as hierarchical extension of the existing institution pattern.
-The design will show how the `djht:group_id` pattern extends naturally to faculty level, demonstrating architectural judgment and pragmatic design thinking."
+> "Perfect - thank you for confirming.
+I'll prepare the presentation following Baseline C, showing faculty statistics as hierarchical extension of the existing institution pattern.
+The presentation will show how the `djht:group_id` pattern extends naturally to faculty level."

 ### Scenario 4: "Present all three approaches comparatively."
 **Response:**
 > "Excellent idea.
-I'll create a comparative design document presenting all three baseline approaches (Faculty-Only, Comprehensive, Extension) with detailed trade-off analysis.
-This will demonstrate design thinking across different architectural constraints and show how baseline assumptions affect design decisions.
-The comparison will include data models, service patterns, and deployment considerations for each approach."
+I'll create a comparative presentation showing all three baseline approaches (Faculty-Only, Comprehensive, Extension) with trade-off analysis.
+This will demonstrate how baseline assumptions affect problem definition and solution structure within the 15-minute format."

-### Scenario 5: "Interesting - let's discuss in our next meeting."
+### Scenario 5: "Let's discuss in our next meeting."
 **Response:**
 > "Perfect.
-I'll prepare a brief presentation covering:
+I'll prepare a brief overview covering:
 > 1. The baseline assumption conflict (assignment vs. codebase)
-> 2. Architectural analysis of existing institution infrastructure
+> 2. Analysis of existing institution infrastructure
-> 3. Three design baseline options with trade-offs
+> 3. Three presentation baseline options with different framings
-> 4. My recommendation (Baseline C - Extension) and rationale
+> 4. Impact on presentation structure and weakness identification
-> I'll bring architectural diagrams and technical documentation for reference.
-Looking forward to the discussion."
+> Looking forward to the discussion."

 ### Scenario 6: "How confident are you in this partial implementation assessment?"
 **Response:**